learning-unlimited/ESP-Website/docs/admin/module_schedule.rst

 Initial Permission and Date Generation
 ======================================
-When creating a program via the new program form (or invoking ``prepare_program()`` directly in code), the system populates initial *core* student/teacher permission records based on the program form dates.
+When creating a program via the new program form (or invoking ``prepare_program()`` directly in code), the system populates initial student/teacher permission records based on the program form dates.

 Program Form Date Fields
 ------------------------